djpeach/Inventory-Manager/README.md

 > Prerequites:
 * python3
-* django

-Once python3 and django are installed, go ahead and clone the repo. `cd` into the directory and run `python3 manage.py runserver`.
+Once python3 is installed, go ahead and clone the repo. `cd` into the directory and run `python3 manage.py runserver`.
 This will run the server on port 8000.

 Open your browser and go to http://localhost:8000/testing.